 Plan your trip: Resources to plan your Christmas holiday or winter break.

 Swedish Christmas markets are very different to the classic German Christmas markets.
-It’s a nice chance to experience Scandinavian delicacies as well as those originating specifically from Sweden.
+It’s a nice chance to experience Scandinavian delicacies as well as specifically Swedish Christmas food and specialties.

 - Meatballs – Of course you must try the most classic of all Swedish dishes, meatballs.
-These are especially delicious if you’ve only ever tried Ikea Swedish meatballs in your home country!
-They’re not the same at all!
-In Stockholm you can also get vegetarian and vegan meatballs along with the traditional meat varieties. .
+These are nothing like what you might have tried in your home country.
+In Stockholm you can get vegetarian and vegan meatballs along with the traditional meat varieties. .

 - Julbord – Look out for julbord, a classic Swedish buffet with Christmas food.
 Many restaurants offer a Christmas buffet for dinner during the Christmas holiday period.

 - Hot glögg – Glögg is the Swedish version of mulled wine of gluhwein as they call it in Germany.
 An old fashioned glögg recipe typically includes, port, bourbon and white rum which is seasoned with cinnamon, cardamom and cloves plus the addition of dried orange peel, raisins and sugar.

 - Swedish fika – Fika is not a Christmas tradition but it is a Swedish tradition definitely worth enjoying on a daily basis in my opinion!
 Fika basically means meeting with friends or family for an afternoon coffee and cake or pastry.
 You would typically have it at a bakery but you can have it at most cafes too.
 Swedish pastries are incredible and Stockholm has countless bakeries with the most amazing sweets you’ll ever see.

 - Gingerbread – Like in Germany, Stockholm is famous for its gingerbread and you can find this in most Christmas markets in Stockholm.